-The Medupi Power Station, a dry-cooled, coal-fired power station. is under construction near Lephalale.
-Medupi is a Sepedi word, which means "gentle rain".
-The station is expected to create around 40 000 job opportunities.
+The Medupi power station, a new dry-cooled, coal-fired power station, is under construction near Lephalale.
+It is expected to create around 40 000 job opportunities.

 Mpumalanga

 Spectacular scenic beauty and an abundance of wildlife make the province one of South Africa's major tourist destinations.